-This chocolate cake is amazing I cannot lie!
-Made in a minute, sugar free, low carb, dairy free and gluten free doesn’t get much better than this folks!
+This Low Carb, Sugar-Free Chocolate Cake is amazing!
+Made in a minute or in your oven if you prefer!
+It’s sugar free, low carb, dairy free and gluten free doesn’t get much better than this folks!

 You can certainly just eat it right in the dish you make it in, but for picture purposes I popped mine out after it cooled slightly.
 I did spray my dish with nonstick cooking spray before pouring in the batter just in case, but if you are eating it right in the dish no need for that.